Large business and government enterprises, rely on their nbn broadband access network running smoothly.

-This fact sheet explains how the most important things you need to know when talking to your phone and internet provider is that their solution for you may be supported by nbn’s wholesale service agreements.
+A Factsheet on the most important things you need to know when talking to your phone and internet service providers

-The most important things you need to know when talking to your phone and internet service providers.
+A "How To" guide on the most important things you need to know when talking to your phone and internet providers

 Whether your business is big or small, digital strategy has never been more important.
 With Australia’s new access network playing a core role, this quick-read guide is about cutting through the clutter and making sure that we add real value to your business.